 - 9. The Council has embedded its use of CorVu as a tool for the recording, reporting and analysis of performance and risk.
 The Council continues to use CorVu for financial reporting and for integrated financial, performance and risk reporting to the City Executive Board on a quarterly basis. - 10.
-A number of Programme Boards were in place throughout 14/15 and provided effective oversight of the large number of projects on-going.
-The terms of reference and progress of each Board are reviewed on a quarterly basis by the Chief Executive and Executive Directors.
+A number of Programme Boards were in place throughout 15/16 and provided effective oversight of the large number of projects on-going.
 The Council continued to use a Prince 2 approach to programme and project management. - 11.
-During 2014/15 the Council introduced a new Capital Gateway framework that was intended to enhance both Project Sponsors' and Project Managers' compliance with excellent project management practices, together with ensuring greater successful delivery of the Council's capital projects.
+During 2015/16 the Council embedded the new Capital Gateway framework that is intended to enhance both Project Sponsors' and Project Managers' compliance with excellent project management practices, together with ensuring greater successful delivery of the Council's capital projects.
 Project Managers and other officers with linkages to the Council's capital programme are required to attend Capital Gateway training so that they are familiar with both the documentation required by the new process and the tasks demanded at each stage (gateway) of delivery. - 12.
-The new methodology is embedded within many related policies and procedures including the Finance Rules of the updated Constitution, Capital Strategy, Asset Management Plan, Housing Strategy and associated Service Plans.
-It is intended that whilst the Capital Gateway process provides the core foundation for improved capital programme success it is still nonetheless flexible enough to respond to potential changes in objectives, strategies and priorities the Council may adopt and undertake moving forward so that capital resources are always targeted towards what the Council is trying to achieve.
+In the last year the Council: - implemented the Universal Credit programme; - undertaken a Home Choice pilot project; - opened the new Rose Hill Community Centre; - carried out a scheme to replace or refurbish all of the Council Sports Pavilions; - introduced a new leadership and management development scheme; - introduced a system for Individual Electoral Registration; - undertaken the OxFutures Project; - participated in the Northway and Marston Food Alleviation Scheme; - received the following external accreditations: Customer Service Excellence for the Revenues and Benefits team, the legal team within Law & Governance retained its LEXCEL accreditation, the Environmental Sustainability team gained ISO 9001 and ISO14001,